azadbolour/boardgame/scala-server/README.md

-- New api call to get the total score so far.

-- UI mock api needs to return a dummy score for user and machine play.
-Done.
+- Change haskell api to return score of a play.

-  GameService commitUserPlay gets an object with score and replacementPieces/

-  getMachinePlay gets (score, playedPieces)

-  mock api test should pass first

 - Make sure dimension is odd.